danielpatrickhug/entity_error_identification_suite/README.md

 - Use en_core_web_md to see frag errors for test data
 - TODO:
     - add disambiguation error detection and logging.
-    - UI to visualize text and to hand label entities by highlighting. higlighted entities get passed to ErrorIdentifier.
-Prodigy
+    - UI to visualize text and to hand label entities by highlighting. higlighted entities get passed to ErrorIdentifier. javascript
     - add Spacy retraining project config library https://explosion.ai/blog/spacy-v3-project-config-systems
-    - End Goal: Active learning - labeling and retraining pipeline with error logging.
-    - I have a cleanup script to generate 'silver' entities on a local branch.
-Potential Feature.
     - A nice to have would be a scheduling system for data labeling. i.e Schedule labeling tasks for N number of text articles a day for a given         time period.
-May allow one person to label a large dataset overtime through consistency.
+May allow one person to label a large dataset overtime through consistency. https://github.com/ankitects/anki

 ```bash
 python3.9 -m venv venv && source venv/bin/activate && pip install -U pip setuptools wheel #Use an alias